 Do you want to move more and feel healthier?
 Do you want to meet others and look at topics such as sleep, exercise, healthy eating, social and emotional wellbeing?
 If so, join in with this rolling programme.

-Wells: on Tuesdays 14:00-15:00 running for 7 weeks at a time.
-Please contact the Health Connections team to find out when and where the next programme will be running.
+Wells: On Tuesdays 14:00-15:00 running for 7 weeks at a time.
+Please contact the Health Connections team to register for the next available programme.

 The In It Together Somerset womens’ project offers exercise and sports activities for women.
 The project aims to increase activity levels in any women of any age (16+) in Somerset through community based exercise and sports activities.